tri613/lottery-runner/README.md

   ```

 - **startPoint** | `null`
   The position where lottery starts.
   Default would start on the first item.
-  Please use the value of `orderField` for this.
+  Please use the value of item's `orderField` for this.

 - **rounds** | `3`
   How many rounds should lottery run before stop.